|

 Schools Education

-A formal education in a fashion design school or fashion design college is the
+A formal education in a fashion design school is the

 first step to becoming a fashion designer.
 You may opt to enroll in a 4-year